rodwyn/the-web-developer-roadmap/README.md

 - Most popular DVCS, VCS

 ### Key Git terminology
-Repository contains files, history, config managed by Git Three local states of Git
+Repository contains files, history, config managed by Git.
+Three local states of Git
 Working directory is the directory on your computer that holds all the project files Staging area is a pre-commit holding area